Exploring dynamical phase transitions with cold atoms in an optical cavity: Effective spin model

 where $\hat{a}$ ($\hat{a}^{\dagger}$) is the annihilation (creation) operator of the cavity mode and $\hat{\sigma}^{\pm,z}_i$ are the Pauli operators at site $i$.
 We assume the cavity drive $\Omega_p = \vert \Omega_p \vert e^{i\phi}$ has a well defined amplitude $\vert \Omega_p \vert$ and phase $\phi$.

-Our model assumes a single atom is frozen in place at each site $i=1,2,...,N$ of the 1D optical lattice, as discussed previously, such that the atom-light interaction is described by $g_i = g\mathrm{cos}(k i)$ with $2g$ the single-photon Rabi frequency.
+Our model assumes atoms are frozen in place at different sites of a 1D optical lattice (see Methods for further discussion).
+The interaction between an atom at site $i$ and the light is parametrized by the single-photon Rabi frequency $2g_i = 2g\mathrm{cos}(k i)$.
 The spatial variation of the coupling is characterized by $k = \pi\lambda_L/\lambda_c$, with $\lambda_L = 813$~nm the magic wavelength of the confining lattice and $\lambda_c = 689$~nm the cavity wavelength.
 Decoherence due to leakage of photons from the cavity at rate $\kappa$ is described by the Lindblad term

 while spontaneous emission on the atomic transition and single-particle homogeneous broadening of the ensemble are described by